Bridgewater Associates

 Bridgewater Associates, LP (informally known as "Bridgewater") is an American investment management firm founded by Ray Dalio in 1975.
 The firm serves institutional clients including pension funds, endowments, foundations, foreign governments, and central banks.
-As of 2023, Bridgewater was the fourth-most profitable hedge fund in history in absolute dollar returns.
+In 2025, Bridgewater's flagship fund Pure Alpha climbed 33%, its best full-year performance.
 The firm began as an institutional investment advisory service, graduated to institutional investing, and pioneered the risk parity investment approach in 1996.

 In 1981, the company moved its headquarters from New York City to Westport, Connecticut.
 It employs about 1,300 people.

 History

-Bridgewater's history includes pioneering industry strategies such as currency overlay, the separation of Alpha and Beta strategies, the creation of absolute return products, and risk parity.
+Bridgewater's history includes industry strategies such as currency overlay, the separation of Alpha and Beta strategies, the creation of absolute return products, and risk parity.
 According to Financial News, the company was the fastest-growing asset manager from 2000 until 2005, when it stopped accepting new accounts.
 Its assets under management increased by 25% each year from 2001 to 2010, with employees reaching 11 times their 2000 levels.
-The company's Daily Observations research is reportedly read by leaders of central banks and managers of pension funds worldwide.

 1975–1990: Consulting, research, money management

 Ray Dalio founded Bridgewater Associates in 1975 in an office in his Manhattan apartment.
 At that time, the business consisted exclusively of advising corporate clients and the management of domestic and international currency and interest rate risks.
 The firm later changed its emphasis and began selling economic advice to governments and corporations such as Nabisco and McDonald's.

 Bridgewater began publishing a paid subscription research report, the Daily Observations, which inspired McDonald's Corp. and its main supplier to become clients in the early 1980s.
 Another client was Banks of Mid-America, whose treasury department director, Bob Prince, later joined Bridgewater Associates as co-CIO.
 In 1981, the company moved its offices from New York City to Connecticut.

-Bridgewater's first account was funded by a $5 million fixed-income investment by Hilda Ochoa-Brillembourg of World Bank in 1987.
+Bridgewater's first account was a $5 million fixed-income investment by Hilda Ochoa-Brillembourg of World Bank in 1987.
 In the mid-1980s, the firm changed its business focus from currency and interest rate management to global bonds and currencies for institutional investors.
 As a fixed-income and currency adviser to institutional clients, the company gained a reputation as a currency trader and a developer of techniques for overlaying currencies.
 In 1990, it launched a hedge fund portfolio using monies from Kodak and Loews Corporation and began formally offering its clients currency overlay products.